 4) Before starting repairs, contact community building department and floodplain administrator to determine if the property was substantially damaged and to secure the necessary building permits.
 If the property is substantially or repetitively damaged, they may qualify for Increased Cost of Compliance (ICC) coverage.

-When the claims adjuster arrives, he or she should show your client their official identification, including a driver’s license and company identification.
+For on-site inspections, the claims adjuster should should show your client their official identification, including a driver’s license and company identification.

 What your clients can expect from their adjuster:

 - An explanation of the NFIP flood claims process.